jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems.
 Mainly it's people can be too rude, with no central ownership projects can quickly die off, and [it's also easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
+Big Business and Big Government both helped create the digital technology and they're not going anywhere.

-There will always be significant energy, manufacturing, and mining companies mass-producing our essential products.
-There are plenty of business sectors that need huge corporations and hierarchies, especially as we venture into the unknowns of space exploration.
-Likewise, the government will always run research institutions, social programs, and install traffic lights.
-We will always need Big Business and Big Government.
+We will always need significant energy, manufacturing, and mining companies mass-producing our essential products.
+There are plenty of business sectors that need huge hierarchies, especially as we venture into the unknowns of space exploration.
+Likewise, the government will always install traffic lights, operate social programs, and fund research institutions.

+Mass-collaboration doesn't tear down the past.
+It adds to it by letting individuals discover efficiences big organizations can't find.

-With that in mind, however, open-source is vital.
+That's why open-source is vital.

-Precisely because nobody owns its educational content, server software, operating systems, web apps, and so many other remarkable technologies.
+Precisely because nobody owns its educational content, server software, operating systems, web apps, robotic specifications, and so many other remarkable technologies.
 That means gatekeepers can't stop protagonists from empowering more player gods.
 Whether it's with a simple rotating list of persons to take out the trash.
 An online encyclopedia with millions of helpful articles.
 Or software to give society internet streaming—as when a few hackers tore down "Darth Blockbuster's" gate when he tried to keep us buying and borrowing his DVDs.

 To continue opening gates, building the era of digital mass-collaboration, and ushering us into the Internet Age, the open-source community needs our support.
 We can't ask any more of them.
 The Jedi have done their job.